nicfontaine/react-emoji-popup-lister/README.md

 Currently there are no theming options.
 But most elements will follow the format `emoji-popup-lister-*` if you want to add your own custom CSS.
 The "Prop Options" section above contains a few basic display settings as well.

 ## Todo
-- Support type-search immediately after an existing emoji character
+- (Bug) Support type-search immediately after an existing emoji character
-- Option to replace full emoji string automatically (2 colons)
+- (Feature) Option to replace full emoji string automatically (2 colons)
-- Deleting "combo" emojis on Firefox doesn't remove the entire emoji
+- (Bug) Deleting "combo" emojis on Firefox doesn't remove the entire emoji
+- (Bug) Escape to hide gets reset on successive typing
+- (Feature) Add better positioning support

 ## License
 MIT © [nicfontaine](https://github.com/nicfontaine)